 Tip #4: Use best practices of app development

-With so many apps around, and so few truly successful ones, it’s smart to follow in the footsteps of those who succeeded.
+With so many applications around and so few truly successful ones, it’s smart to follow in the footsteps of those who succeeded.
 This doesn’t have to mean copying anyone, it just means not repeating the mistakes of so many who came before you.
-Read our app developer guide to get know about application development life cycle.
+Read our app developer guide to get to know about the application development life cycle.

 Tip #5: Avoid redirects